Pin Go Installed Package Version

 There are also many packages available by the Go community that needs to be installed to be used.
 Here are some of these packages that I usually use:

-: Generates type-safe models from existing SQL database schemas alongside provided utilities for writing SQL queries in Goeasyjson
+swag: Generates Swagger/OAS documentation from code commentsmock: Generates mock code that can be used for testingjet: Generates type-safe models from existing SQL database schemas alongside provided utilities for writing SQL queries in Goeasyjson: Generates code forstructs that does JSON serialization, and deserialization

 .PHONY: gen